mhaefke23/llm-stock-prediction/README.md

 ## Research question

-> How can large language models be used for stock return prediction, and how does the availability of news data affect predictive performance across LLM-based and trained machine learning approaches?
+> How can large language models be used for stock return direction prediction, and how does the availability of financial news - relative to price data alone - affect predictive performance across LLM-based and trained machine learning approaches?

 ## Experimental conditions